codeforsanjose/development-resources/Accessibility-Checklist.md

 # Accessibility Checklist

+Working Definition of Accessibility:

+Ensuring everyone, regardless of physical or mental characteristics, is able to use an application.

-## First, do you know what disabilities you are targeting, especially for your particular application's user base?
+### First, do you know what accessibility gaps you are targeting, especially for your particular application's user base?

 * Cognitive
 * Physical